How to Become a Family Doctor: Education and Career Roadmap

 Learn how to become a family doctor.
 Research the job description and the education and licensing requirements, and find out how to start a career in family medicine.

 Do I Want to Be a Family Doctor?

 Family doctors treat patients of all ages, from infants to the elderly.
 These primary care providers tend to a variety of common ailments and injuries and might refer patients to specialists if more advanced treatment is needed.
 Family doctors counsel their patients on health topics, including the importance of exercise and a healthy diet.
 They also prescribe medications and administer vaccinations.

-Family doctors earn good money, especially those who have their own private practices.
-The working hours of a family doctor are generally more consistent with regular business hours than most types of physicians; some overtime or weekend hours may be required.
-Family doctors will spend much of their time interacting with patients, resulting in hours on their feet and a potential risk of illness.
+Family doctors usually earn good money, especially those who have private practices.
+The working hours of a family doctor are generally more consistent with regular business hours than most types of physicians; however, some overtime or weekend hours might be required.
+Family doctors spend much of their time interacting with patients, resulting in hours on their feet and a risk of illness.

 Prospective family doctors must earn a medical degree, complete residency training and acquire a license.
 The following table shows the main qualifications for family doctors: